dwavesystems/dwave-ocean-sdk/index.rst

 Learn about :ref:`all <projects-All>` our projects/repositories, our :ref:`demonstrations <projects-Demonstrations>`, :ref:`D-Wave utilities <projects-D-wave_Tools>`
-that help solve a given problem on the D-Wave system, and :ref:`generic utilities <projects-General_Tools>` for solving hard problems.
+that help solve a given problem on the D-Wave system, and :ref:`generic utilities <projects-General_Tools>` we offer for solving hard problems.

 :ref:`keywords`
 =================

-See the :ref:`keyword arguments <keywords>` specified for use by existing projects that your code should only use compatibly.
+Ensure that your code uses the :ref:`keyword arguments <keywords>` specified by existing projects in a compatible way.

 :ref:`glossary`
 =================